Footrot Flats by Murray Ball

 Footrot Flats: success

-'Footrot Flats' quickly became popular, being picked up by The Press (in Christchurch) and The Waikato Times.
+'Footrot Flats' quickly became popular, being picked up by other papers, like The Press (in Christchurch) and The Waikato Times.
 By February 1977, its schedule changed from three times a week to five, complete with a double-length weekend comic.
 Every Christmas, compilation annuals were published, which frequently topped the bestsellers' lists.
-While being distinctively New Zealandian in atmosphere, the series still found tremendous success in export.
-It ran in about 120 newspapers, including in Australia, the United Kingdom, Dutch, German (as 'Dog von der Stinkfußfarm'), Norwegian ('Bikkja'), Danish ('Faehunden') Swedish ('Fähunden'), South African, Chinese and Japanese.
+While being distinctively New Zealandian in atmosphere, the series still found tremendous success abroad.
+It ran in about 120 newspapers, including in Australia and the United Kingdom, and also appeared in Dutch, German (as 'Dog von der Stinkfußfarm'), Norwegian ('Bikkja'), Danish ('Faehunden'), Swedish ('Fähunden'), South African, Chinese and Japanese.
 The strip's popularity was at its peak in the mid-1980s, with book collections selling six millions copies throughout the country.
-A compilation book, ''The Essential Footrot Flats' (2014), collects 450 of the best episodes, chosen by Ball and his family themselves.
+A 2014 compilation book, 'The Essential Footrot Flats', collected 450 of the best episodes, picked by Ball and his family.

-Another testament to Ball's fame was that he once visited Sydney with his family when his jacket was stolen.
+Another testament to Murray Ball's fame was that he once visited Sydney with his family, when his jacket was stolen.
 He went to a police station, where he was initially told that it wasn't uncommon to be robbed at Kings Cross.
-But once Ball insisted to file a report and told the policemen his name, they initially recognized him as "the bloke who does 'Footrot Flats'" and instantly made it an urgent preoccupation.
+But once Ball insisted to file a report and told the policemen his name, they recognized him as "the bloke who does 'Footrot Flats'" and instantly made it an urgent preoccupation.
 While his jacket was never recovered, Ball cheered up when everybody at the station wanted a personalized drawing.

 Still, despite all the wealth, attention and success 'Footrot Flats' brought him, Ball had mixed feelings about his signature comic.
 He was forced to drop all his other comics to fully concentrate on his hit.
 But contrary to those, 'Footrot Flats' was a straightforward gag comic with funny animals in a romanticized version of New Zealand farm life.
 There was no real room for satire, giving him the uncomfortable idea that he had "sold out".